Geonovum/sospilot/docs/fiware.rst

 1. register at lab.fiware.org (justb4)
 2. get connected to public services in Lab
 3. basic Context Broker (Orion) interaction
-4. publish temperatures to IDAS using UltraLight protocol
+4. publish temperatures to IDAS using UltraLight adn MQTT protocol
 5. get temperatures from Orion CB
-6. show in Wirecloud Mashup
+6. show (in realtime) in Wirecloud Mashup

 The architecture used for this setup is depicted below.
 This architecture emerged dynamically as described below.